Raphael-Boichot/Pico-slide-show/README.md

 # Flex with your Game Boy Camera images

 This project is a simple base for a tiny digital frame showing Game Boy Camera images.
-It is small and portable, powered by a single CR2032 battery.
+It is small and portable, powered by a single CR2032 lithium battery.

 ## Environment configuration